salt999/molgenis-theme/README.md

   MG_PROXY=https://master.dev.molgenis.org
   # Example with yarn proxy-services; use docker host ip here:
   # MG_PROXY=http://172.19.0.1:8080
-  # Example with yarn proxy-molgenis; use docker service name here:
+  # Example with yarn proxy-services-molgenis; use docker service name here:
   # MG_PROXY=http://molgenis:8080

   # The theme that is being applied on the proxied host.